 We are all learning in each of these areas in one way or another, and writing about them (and hearing from you) here is helpful in my own learning journey.
-And I hope you’ll find helpful the thoughts here helpful in yours as well.
-To start reading with some of my most popular posts, see the following:
+And I hope you’ll find the thoughts here helpful in your journey as well.

 - Irenaeus on 666 and 616